University of Illinois Extension

-Illinois Department of Public Health (IDPH) 15-Hour Food Service Sanitation Managers Certification
+Food Service Sanitation Managers Certification

 The IDPH Food Sanitation Code requires food establishments to be under the operational supervision of a certified food service sanitation manager during hours of operation.
-This course provides the 15 hours of training required by the State of Illinois for the Food Service Managers Certification.
+This course provides the training required by the State of Illinois for the Food Service Managers Certification.
 Content addresses foodborne pathogens, employee health and personal hygiene, safe handling of food in preparation, serving and storing, sanitation, pest management, and Hazard Analysis Critical Control Point (HACCP).

 Food Safety: From Garden Gates to Dinner Plates

 This 2 hour workshop includes information regarding the Illinois Cottage Food Operation Law, which allows certain low-risk foods, such as jams and jellies and baked goods to be prepared in the private home and sold at Illinois Farmers Markets.
 Home kitchen safety and sanitation practices are reviewed, as well as an illustrated talk on how to safely prepare jams and jellies for sale to the public.
 Good agricultural practices and considerations of on-farm production and produce handling are also reviewed.

 Yes!
 You CAN: Preserving Food Safely